linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

 ## Learning Objectives

-- Run, test, and edit a Java class
+1. **Run and Test Java Classes**:

+   - Execute Java classes using different methods in an IDE and verify output correctness.

+2. **Use Comments Effectively**:

-- Use single-line and multi-line (block) comments
+   - Implement single-line and multi-line comments to improve code readability and documentation.

+3. **Declare and Manipulate Variables**:

-- Declare, initialize, and update a variable.
+   - Declare, initialize, and update variables in Java to store and modify data.

+4. **Apply Numeric Operations**:

-- Use numeric operators in calculations.
+   - Use numeric operators to perform calculations and manipulate data in Java programs.

-- Use the debugger to step through a program one line at a time.
+5. **Utilize the Debugger**:

-- Use the debugger to visualize variable initialization and reassignment in memory.
+   - Step through code using the debugger to analyze program flow and inspect variable changes.

+6. **Handle User Input with `Scanner`**:

-- Use a `Scanner` to read user input.
+   - Use the `Scanner` class to read and process user input during program execution.

+7. **Identify and Fix Errors**:
-- Identify and fix syntax and logic errors
+   - Diagnose and correct syntax and logic errors in Java code to ensure correct functionality.

 ## Introduction

-In this lab, you will learn how to effectively run, test, and edit a Java class while mastering a variety of core programming concepts.
-You'll explore how to use both single-line and multi-line comments for documentation and clarity.
-The lab will show you how to declare, initialize, and update variables, as well as apply numeric operators in calculations.
-You'll also gain hands-on experience with using the debugger to step through a program, visualize variable changes in memory, and track variable initialization and reassignment.
-Additionally, you'll discover how to use the `Scanner` class to read user input, and learn how to identify and fix common syntax and logic errors.
-By the end of this lab, you'll have a deeper understanding of Java programming fundamentals and debugging techniques.
+In this lab, you'll practice running, testing, and editing Java classes while learning key programming concepts.
+You'll use comments for documentation, declare and manipulate variables, and perform calculations with numeric operators.
+You'll also get hands-on experience with the debugger to step through code and track variable changes.
+Additionally, you'll learn how to use the Scanner class to read user input and fix common coding errors.
+By the end of this lab, you'll strengthen your understanding of Java programming and debugging.

 ## Setup

-NOTE: Instructions for accessing VS Code on Mars and/or installing VS Code on local machine will be provided in a separate document.
+**Note:** Instructions for accessing VS Code on Mars and/or installing VS Code on local machine will be provided in a separate document.

+## VS Code Interactive Development Environment

 VS Code is a powerful interactive development environment (IDE) whose primary purpose is to serve as a code editor.
 The basic user interface includes a